Once you have decided on the courses you want to apply for, and have checked that you are eligible to apply, you can begin your SATAC application.

 Change of preference deadline

-If you wish to change your preferences you must do so by Thursday 3 January 2019 to be guaranteed equal consideration.
+If you are applying for courses starting in semester 1 2020 and you wish to change your preferences you must do so by Wednesday 18 December 2019 to be guaranteed equal consideration.
 An earlier deadline may apply for some courses, check the course entry for details.

-Preference changes will not be accepted between 3 January and the main January offer round.
+Preference changes will not be accepted between 18 December and the 20 December offer round.
 This includes both online and any changes of preference submitted in writing.
 You will need to wait until after the main January offer round has been emailed to access this service again.

 For more information about changing preferences in a SATAC application, read the fact sheet.